CPS Apologizes For Data Breach

 They were told that their information was compromised.

-CPS officials are calling the error was unacceptable and the employee who sent the email will be fired.
+CPS officials are calling the error unacceptable and said the employee who sent the email will be fired.